Sharing is caring!

 Step 2: Let’s make yogurt!

-4. Return the milk/culture mixture back to the pot and mix well once more.
+6. Return the milk/culture mixture back to the pot and mix well once more.

-10. Your yogurt is ready to eat!
+11. Your yogurt is ready to eat!
 I then like to add sweeteners and fruit, such as maple syrup and strawberries.

-11. If you have used a culture made for continuous use, you should try to make a new batch each week to keep it going.
-In order to make a new batch, you need just 3 tablespoons of your previous batch to repeat the process!
-If you want to make two quarts of yogurt, from here on out you can do so by just doubling the amount of starter culture as well.
+12. If you have used a culture made for continuous use, you should try to make a new batch each week to keep it going.
+In order to make a new batch, you need 1/4 cup of your previous batch to repeat the process!
+If you just used store-bought yogurt for the cultures, or a “direct set” culture, you will need more in order to make a new batch.

 FAQs